MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secrets.md

 The best method to protect a secret is not to have a secret in the first place.
 Check to see if your pipeline can use a different method than using a secret to perform a task.

 * Use service connections.
-For example, if you are targeting Azure or another service that uses service connection, you should use the service connection instead of managing secrets in variables.
+For example, if you are targeting Azure or another service that uses a service connection, you should use the service connection instead of managing secrets in variables.
 For more information, see [Manage service connections](../library/service-endpoints.md) and [Connect to Microsoft Azure with an ARM service connection](../library/connect-to-azure.md).
 * Prefer managed identities instead of using secrets.
-For example, if you are using the [Azure CLI task](/azure/devops/pipelines/tasks/reference/azure-cli-v2), you can use the `addSpnToEnvironment` setting to access service principal details in script.
   * [Azure services that can use managed identities to access other services](/entra/identity/managed-identities-azure-resources/managed-identities-status)
   * [What are managed identities for Azure resources?](/entra/identity/managed-identities-azure-resources/overview)
+  * If you are using the [Azure CLI task](/azure/devops/pipelines/tasks/reference/azure-cli-v2), you can use the `addSpnToEnvironment` setting to access service principal details in script.
   * [Use service principals & managed identities](../../integrate/get-started/authentication/service-principal-managed-identity.md)

 ## Use secret variables